Dorćol: Economy

 Western and northern sections of Dorćol are mainly residential, but eastern and riverside regions are heavily industrialized: depots and workshops of "GSP" (Belgrade City's transportation company), Belgrade City's Waterworks and Sewage company, heat plant "Dunav", Belgrade power station,"Žitomlin", "Jugošped", "Kopaonik", "Kompresor", numerous depots and hangars, etc. On the opposite, clothing company "Beko" is located in the westernmost section of Dorćol.

 The area is known for its promenade on the Danube bank, which is well developed with a long bicycle path for recreation and many night clubs on water.
 The promenade is called Obala majora Gavrilovića ("the riverbank of major Gavrilović") after Dragutin Gavrilović, a Serbian officer who took part in defense of Belgrade in World War I from the Austrian army on this place.

 Former grain silos in the western end of the Belgrade Port have been adapted into the "(Re-)Creational Center Belgrade Silos".
 The melliferous garden has been planted around the silos, containing over 700 melliferous plants, and in 2021 the honey production began.
 The honey park will be included in the future linear park, planned along the entire bank of Dorćol.

 Hospitality

-Dorćol is well known for tis hospitality and catering facilities.
+Dorćol is well known for its hospitality and catering facilities.
 Upper section is full of cafés, bars and restaurants, mostly concentrated in the streets of Strahinjića Bana, Kneginje Ljubice and Kralja Petra.
 In the lower section of the neighborhood there are numerous small cafés, craft breweries and artistic centers.